patrickkunka/easydropdown/README.md

 </select>
 ```

 Next, we instantiate EasyDropDown by passing a reference to the select element(s), or a selector string.
-There are two ways to do this:
+We can either instantiate a single instance at a time, or a batch of instances.

-### Single Instance Instantiation
+#### Single-instance Instantiation

 Firstly, obtain a reference the select DOM element.
 You can then pass this reference to the `easydropdown()` factory function as the first parameter.
-The factory function also accepts an optional second parameter of configuration options which will be described later.
+The factory function also accepts an optional second parameter of configuration options.
+See [Configuration Options](#configuration-options) for more information.

 ```js
 import easydropdown from 'easydropdown';